YingLiu4203/old-dev-blog/_posts/2016-11-01-vuejs-first-touch.md

 ### 4.1.
 Component `props`
 A component has a `props` option.
 A prop is a custom attribute for passing information from parent component.
 The prop type can be specified as one or more (yes, multiple types are possible) of the following type: `String`, `Number`, `Boolean`, `Function`, `Object`, `Array`， a custom constructor function or a validtor function.
 For a custom constructor function, the assertion will be made with an `instanceof` check.
 When assertion fails, Vue produces a warning message.

 When passing values via props, all literals are treated as a string.
 Thus `<comp some-prop="37">` will pass a string "37" to `some-prop`.
 When using `v-bind`, the literals are evalated as a JavaScript expression. `<comp :some-prop="37">` will pass a number 37 to `some-prop`.
+The `v-bind` makes the property reactive: when the JavaScript expression value changes, the property changes.

 Props are one-way: from a parent to a child.
 When the parent data updates, it will flow down to the bound prop.